 We currently have a very limited amount of lamb available, and are offering sample cuts to pork customers upon request.
 Please let us know if you'd like to try some!

-Our brave livestock guardian dogs were also bred and raised by Janet and are crosses of Maremma, Spanish Mastiff, and Polish Tatra.
+Our brave livestock guardian dogs were also bred and raised by Janet and are crosses of Maremma, Spanish Mastiff, Polish Tatra, and Central Asian Shepherd.
 They are as important to our sheep operation as the sheep themselves, as we are in an area with plenty of coyote and wolf predation.

-These are large dogs (75-100lbs) with a fierce deep bark, but a shy and gentle nature around trusted humans.
+These are large dogs (75-125lbs) with a fierce deep bark, but a shy and gentle nature around trusted humans.
 Lena asks for belly rubs just like the pigs, Shadow loves a good ear scratch, and Polly would prefer to give you a sniff and then run circles around you in excitement.
+As protectors of the sheep, the dogs are usually suspicious of human visitors, but our new puppy Griffin is a gentle fluff ball who will likely greet you with a kiss.

 The dogs allow us to farm alongside thriving wildlife, and display impressive bonding behavior with their flock.
-Follow along on Instagram and Facebook for the daily activities of Lena, Polly, and Shadow!
+Follow along on Instagram and Facebook for the daily activities of Lena, Polly, Shadow, and Griffin!

 As we establish permanent fencing on our farm, we are rapidly expanding a 100% grass fed and finished herd of Red Angus/Hereford crossed cattle alongside Shorthorn breeding stock.
 While healthier for both animals and humans, it takes much longer for an animal to grow to finished weight when exclusively grass fed than when feeding grain.
 Thus we’ve chosen hardy, adaptable breeds known for being excellent grass-finishers; however, our main goal is always to produce delicious, high-quality beef!
 After taste testing as much grass fed beef as we can, we find ourselves favoring Hereford flavor and the incredible tenderness of Shorthorn beef.